Asia Consent: Career

-Drag performer Asia Consent won the sixth season of The Boulet Brothers' Dragula.
+Asia Consent won the sixth season of The Boulet Brothers' Dragula.
 During her time on the show, she won three challenges and placed in the bottom once.
 Willamette Week said Asia Consent "quickly established herself as the one to beat with her eye for costuming, her stage presence and the warm charm of her confessional asides".
 For the season finale, the finalists were tasked with creating and presenting three looks in the categories Filth, Horror, and Glamour.
 Asia Consent showcased "a faeces-covered filth look, a possessed and distraught diva for her horror turn and a skeleton-encased gown for glamour", according to PinkNews.

 Personal life

 Asia Consent was born in Fullerton, California, and raised in Camas, Washington.
 She lived in Los Angeles before moving to Portland, Oregon, in 2020.
 She attended Clark College in Vancouver, Washington, where she started doing drag.
-Asia Consent is transgender, mixed race, and also a Gemini.
+Asia Consent is transgender and mixed race.
 She is a fan of John Waters.